diogoff/plasma-disruptions/README.md

     - A log file with the loss and validation loss will be saved to `train.log`.

 - During training, run `plot_train.py` to see how the loss and validation loss are evolving.

-    - The plot will be saved as a PNG file rather than being displayed on screen.

     - The script will also indicate the epoch where the minimum validation loss was achieved.